From some times now, we have C compilers for 68K modified to output Genesis rom.

 ►Part 3 : Debugging

-As you should know, Gens KMod lacks some features to be a 'really' debugger like trace, breakpoint.
+As you should know, Gens KMod lacks some features like trace and breakpoint to be a 'real' debugger.

 It's why I added 2 ways to inspect your value : debug register and watchers.

-The debug register is a new register I added to let you send informations from your code to Gens KMod console.
+The debug register is a fake register I added to let you talk from your code to Gens KMod console.

 If the debug register is easy to use, the watcher is only usable for hacking an existing game...since your code-defined variable addresses change each time you compile.